haroldrizaldo/WordDocumentReader_ADACA/README.md

-This is a simple C# Console app that scans a main directory's folders & sub folders looking for MS Word file and prints out it's properties.
+This is a simple C# Console app that scans a main directory's folders & sub folders looking for MS Word file and prints out it's properties even if the server doesn't have an MS Word installed.